airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_markdown_phpextra.md

 In the flagsflags section, it lists the flags in the EFLAGS-INDEXED register affected by the instruction.
 The following flags are mentioned:

 O

-Overflow flagoverflow flag.
-This is set to true if the destination operand was not large enough to hold the result of the instruction.
+:   Overflow flagoverflow flag.
+This is set to true if the destination
+    operand was not large enough to hold the result of the instruction.

 S

-Sign flagsign flag.
+:   Sign flagsign flag.
 This is set to the sign of the last result.

 Z

-Zero flagzero flag.
-This flag is set to true if the result of the instruction is zero.
+:   Zero flagzero flag.
+This flag is set to true if the result of the
+    instruction is zero.

 A

-Auxiliary carry flagauxiliary carry flag.
-This flag is set for carries and borrows between the third and fourth bit.
+:   Auxiliary carry flagauxiliary carry flag.
+This flag is set for
+    carries and borrows between the third and fourth bit.
 It is not often used.

 P

-Parity flagparity flag.
-This flag is set to true if the low byte of the last result had an even number of 1 bits.
+:   Parity flagparity flag.
+This flag is set to true if the low byte of
+    the last result had an even number of 1 bits.

 C

-Carry flagcarry flag.
-Used in arithmetic to say whether or not the result should be carried over to an additional byte.
+:   Carry flagcarry flag.
+Used in arithmetic to say whether or not the
+    result should be carried over to an additional byte.
 If the carry flag is set, that usually means that the destination register could not hold the full result.
 It is up to the programmer to decide on what action to take (i.e. - propogate the result to another byte, signal an error, or ignore it entirely).

 Other flags exist, but they are much less important.

-Data Transfer Instructions
+Data Transfer Instructions {#dtins .unnumbered}
 ==========================

 These instructions perform little, if any computation.
 Instead they are